SSWConsulting/SSW.Rules.Content/rules/user-journey-mapping/rule.md

 created: 2022-06-30T05:16:53.974Z
 guid: e7d9e725-74b3-4791-8fbf-0844bf63fef1
 ---
-Sometimes the coding starts too early and on some projects the Product Owner needs more help to visualize what's being proposed.
-A great way to get in sync is to use User Journey Maps.

 User (or Customer) Journey Mapping is a visual aid that allows the clear communication of user needs.

 <!--endintro-->